geudde/attic-chest/pages/13.reference/01.porden/docs.md

 From gleaming arms, and fire's expiring train.

 But Ariel now from rescued Henry flew,
-And pierced the distant heaven's ethereal blue :
+And pierced the distant heaven's ethereal blue:
-Above the clouds, he reach'd his throne of light, Whence half the globe expands beneath his sight ; i 4
+Above the clouds, he reach'd his throne of light, Whence half the globe expands beneath his sight; i 4